fastrobotics/sonar_array/README.md

 - A mounting hardware design to provide the following mounting options:
   - A fully contained Sonar Array
   - Hardware designed to mount sonar sensors to specific locations on your robot
-- Software Driver running on a Board to use the Sonar Sensors, along with a ROS Node that can communicate with the Borad that publishes this data over ROS.
+- Software Driver running on a Board to use the Sonar Sensors, along with a ROS Node that can communicate with the Board that publishes this data over ROS.
 - Visualization tools used to see the Sonar Array in action

 ## Project Plan